 Skip to content

-Home equity loans are essentially a second mortgage.
-Just like your current loan, they allow you to borrow money — up to a certain share of your equity in the home — at a set interest rate over a period of a few years.
+A home equity loan is essentially a second mortgage.
+It allows you to borrow money — up to a certain share of your equity in your home — at a set interest rate over a period of a few years.

 2. Cash-out refinance

-Cash-out refinances, however, replace your current loan.
-You get an entirely new mortgage loan but get to keep a portion of your equity stake in cash.
-In either case, you can use the cash back toward renovations, medical bills, college tuition, or any other expenses you must cover.
+With a cash-out refinance, you get an entirely new mortgage — but you get to keep a portion of your equity in cash.
+You can use this cash for renovations, college tuition, medical bills, or anything you choose.

-Finally, there are also home equity lines of credit in which a lender extends a line of credit for a set number of years.
-You have the flexibility to borrow up to your credit limit for the first period of the loan — usually about 10 years.
+There are also home equity lines of credit in which a lender extends a line of credit for a set number of years.
+You have the flexibility to borrow up to your credit limit for the first period of the loan, usually about 10 years.

-However, home equity lines of credit can lead to bad spending habits and even more debt for many homeowners.
-They’re also not offered by every lender, including Embrace.
+Homeowners should be careful with home equity lines of credit because they can lead to bad spending habits and even more debt.
+They are not offered by every lender.

-How do you build up equity in a home?
-You can build up more equity and thus gain access to more cash in many ways.
-The best way is to make extra mortgage payments on your principal occasionally.
-This will reduce the principal balance on your loan and give you a higher stake in the property.
+As you make mortgage payments, your equity increases.
+Another good way to build equity is to make extra mortgage payments on your principal occasionally.
+This will reduce the principal balance on your loan and give you a higher amount of equity.

-You can also make value-adding renovations and upgrades on the home.
-If these increase your home’s value significantly, it will also increase equity in your home.
+You can also make value-adding renovations and upgrades to your home.
+If these increase your home’s value significantly, it will also increase your equity.

-General price appreciation will help your case, too.
-If your local housing market is booming, your neighborhood expands or gets new amenities, or buyer demand is up, your home’s value rises in step.
-That equals more equity and access to more cash.
+And as we mentioned, general price appreciation helps — as the value of your house increases so does your equity.
+If your local housing market is booming, your neighborhood gets new amenities, the schools improve, or buyer demand is up, your home’s value can rise.
+And a higher value means more equity and more access to cash.

 Something to Think About Before Using Your Equity